THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 When assets are not purchased at the beginning of the fiscal year, averaging conventions are used to determine how much depreciation should be taken.
 There are five averaging conventions 1) full month, 2) half-year, 3) modified half-year, 4) mid-month, 5) mid-quarter.

-UCHC will use the full month convention for simplicity and ease.
+UCH will use the full month convention for simplicity and ease.

 Full Month Convention